-Tangible assets are carried at cost less accumulated depreciation and any accumulated impairment losses.
+Property and equipment are carried at cost less accumulated depreciation and any accumulated impairment losses.

+Assets under construction are carried at their costs.
 Legal fees are also included in cost.
 Borrowing costs are capitalized for assets that need substantial time to prepare the asset for its intended use or sale.
 As the similar depreciation method used for other fixed assets, depreciation of such assets begins when they are available for use.

-Depreciation is charged so as to write off the cost or valuation of assets, other than land and properties under construction, over their estimated useful lives, using the straight-line method.
+Property and equipment other than land and properties under construction depreciated over their estimated useful lives, using the straight-line method.
 Expected useful life, residual value and depreciation method are reviewed each year for the possible effects of changes in estimates, and they are recognized prospectively if there are any changes in estimates.